arowley-ai/robyn-api/README.md

 Enabling and running the API via docker allows the user to call certain Robyn functions using urls that are setup in the api.

-To run the docker locally use
+To run the docker container locally use:

 ```
 docker run -p 8000:8000 --name robyn-api arowley/robyn-api